Last Updated on July 31, 2019

 Kienbock disease is osteonecrosis of lunate bone.
 It is also referred to as lunatomalacia, as coined by Robert Kienbock, a Viennese radiologist Robert Kienbock in 1910.
-It leads to collapse of the lunate bone in the wrist following avascular necrosis of the lunate.
-It is usually involves single side.
+It leads to the collapse of the lunate bone in the wrist following avascular necrosis of the lunate.
+It usually involves a single side.

 The avascular necrosis is caused by disruption of blood supply to the lunate.
 Gymnasts and manual laborers are said to be at risk.

 The most common age for presentation is 20-40 years in males.
 Women tend to present in much older age.